anaclumos/extracranial/Research/pages/ChatGPT is a Blurry JPEG and We Need That.md

 ---
 lang: 'en'
 slug: '/AC83DD'
-newsletter: '2023-04-01'
 ---

 [Blurry JPEG]] is a thought-provoking article by science fiction legend Ted Chang.
 Ted makes an interesting analogy between large-scale language models (LLMs) like ChatGPT and lossy compression algorithms like blurry JPEG images.
-Ted argues that LLMs provide only a superficial understanding of a topic and can ultimately hinder the pursuit of true knowledge. **I disagree with the conclusion of this article.** We need to recognize that even blurry images have value for learning and knowledge acquisition because taking data from the real world and processing it is a very time-consuming process.
+Ted argues that LLMs provide only a superficial understanding of a topic and can ultimately hinder the pursuit of proper knowledge. **I disagree with the conclusion of this article.** We need to recognize that even blurry images have value for learning and knowledge acquisition because taking data from the real world and processing it is very time-consuming.
 Sometimes we need less detailed but more efficient representations to facilitate faster understanding and progress.

 If we squint, learning is ultimately a process of fetching data from the world, just like a computer retrieves information from data storage.
 If that's the case, then the speed at which information is fetched from any storage medium significantly impacts learning.
 I once did an exciting thought experiment where I visualized the calendar scale of a CPU.
 Imagine that one cycle of a CPU takes one second in CPU terms.
 (That's 4 trillion times slower.)
 So how long do everyday computer tasks take?